asiloisad/pulsar-hydrogen-next/README.md

 - Add Variable Explorer (like [hydrogen-python](https://github.com/nikitakit/hydrogen-python)).
 - Fix `Editor is not responsible` when loading package.
 - Add setting to swap keymaps set.
-- Extend Python code to decatorators.
+- Extend Python code to decorators.
 - Fix line number of evaluation.

 # Contributing